skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 ### a.
 Natural isotopic abundance <a name="Tutorial.A"></a>

-To obtain the appropriate `--mass` and `--mass-variances` tags to input the natural isotopic mass variance into Phono3py, simply run `phono3py-isotopes` with the list of atoms in the crystal structure (in site order):
+To obtain the appropriate `--mass-variances` tag to input the natural isotopic mass variance into Phono3py, run `phono3py-isotopes` with the list of atoms in the crystal structure (in site order):

 ```bash
 $ phono3py-isotopes Ga As
 ```

-The program prints for each atomic site a list of isotopes with their abundance and mass, followed by the average mass and mass variance.
+The program prints for each atomic site a list of isotopes with their abundance and mass, followed by the calculated average mass and mass variance.
-The `--mass` and `--mass-variances` tags to input into Phono3py are then printed at the end of the output.
+The `--mass` and `--mass-variances` tags to input into Phono3py are printed at the end of the output.

 ```
 Site 1 (Ga)